oliiviaxu/satellite-image-processing/README.md

 Loads shapefile, useful for reading bounds, head, geometry, crs

 ## Contact
-If you have any questions about the algorithm, please don't hesitate to contact oxu@caltech.edu
+If you have any questions about the algorithm, please don't hesitate to contact dwang53@caltech.edu and oxu@caltech.edu.